-Date: Regional Association (s) you wish to consider this proposal: Name/Address of Contact Person Regional Actions: (for use by regional standing committee-votes for and against) Phone: Fax: Email: Please attach any background information, test data, research or additional documentation that will help the Committee consider the proposal.
-Proposal: (Proposed solutions to problems stated in specific language in amendment form to handbooks, if a proposal involves a new area of weights and measures activity, include recommendations for both regulations and test methods for proper enforcement must be provided.)
-Identify the pertinent portion, section and paragraph that would be changed (e.g., Section 1.10 General Code, paragraph G-A.1 Commercial and Law-Enforcement Equipment).
+Date: Regional Association(s) you wish to consider this proposal: Name/Address of Contact Person Regional Actions: (for use by regional standing committee- votes for and against) Phone: Fax: E-mail: Please attach any background information, test data, research or additional documentation that will help the Committee consider the proposal.
+Proposal: (Proposed solutions to problems must be stated in the format and language used in the handbooks [i.e., Section 1.10 General Code, paragraph G-A.1 Commercial and Law-Enforcement Equipment].
+If a proposal involves a new area of weights and measures activity, recommendations for both regulations and test methods for proper enforcement must be provided.)
 Problem/Justification: (Include a concise statement of the item or problem outlining the purpose and national need for its consideration.)
 Other Contacts: (Provide position statements, comments, etc. from names and addresses of individuals, firms, manufacturers, and/or trade associations included in developing the proposal.)
 Other Reasons For: (If none, please indicate none have emerged.)
 Other Reasons Against: Additional Considerations: (Provide cost estimates and state the anticipated benefits for all parties or indicate how the proposal may affect other requirements, programs, etc.) Attachments: (List the accompanying documents, data, studies, etc.) Suggested Action: (Be specific on what actions the committee should take on the item.)
-Recommend NCWM Send submissions for Regional Associations to: Regional Standing Committees and Sectors submit form to: National Conference on Weights & Measures 15245 Shady Grove Road Suite 130 Rockville, MD 20850 Attention: Executive Director, ncwm@mgmtsol.com National Institute of Standards & Technology Weights & Measures Division 100 Bureau Drive, Stop 2600 Gaithersburg, Maryland 20899-2600 Attention: Committee cc: Attention: Executive Secretary, owm@nist.gov
+Recommend NCWM: □ Adopt □ Withdraw □ Designate as Developing Item □ Designate as Informational Item □ Other (Please describe) Send submissions for Regional Associations to: Regional Standing Committees, Sectors, and other appropriate sources submit form to: National Conference on Weights & Measures 1135 M Street Suite 110 Lincoln, NE 68508 Attention: Executive Director, info@ncwm.net National Institute of Standards & Technology Weights & Measures Division 100 Bureau Drive, Stop 2600 Gaithersburg, Maryland 20899-2600 Attention: Committee cc: Attention: Executive Secretary, owm@nist.gov